 - Development of the Book Summit, a conference of professional -development programming for the writing and publishing industry that takes place annually at the Harbourfront Centre in Toronto.
-The conference, which draws attendance from across the country, is coordinated by the BPC and Humber College in association with Authors at Harbourfront Centre.
+The conference, which draws attendance from across the country, is coordinated by the BPC, in association with the Toronto International Festival of Authors (TIFA) at Harbourfront Centre.

 - The BPC Web site – www.TheBPC.ca, is a central resource for our members and the community at large.

 - Establishment of the Idea Exchange, a semi-annual series of cultural and literary discussions/forums on issues of importance to the publishing industry.

 - Development and ongoing operation of the Book Industry Freight and Distribution Plan, an agreement with carriers for reduced rates and improved services for BPC members, and the Corrugation Purchasing Plan, which offers discounted prices on shipping materials.